 - Tasks: The number of tasks related to the person.
 For example, if they require a hotel booking.

 - Created At: The date and time the person’s file was created in Grenadine.

-- atendee_show_prrofile: If “Yes” this indicates that profile of the person (bio and social media links) will be shown.
+- attendee_listed: If “Yes” this indicates that profile of the person (bio and social media links) will be shown.

-- attendee_Show_participation: The attendee will be shown on the event site and app in sessions for which they have tickets or did ticketless signups as going to that item.
-Use this to determine the default behavior for your event.
+- attendee_show_participation: The attendee will be shown on the event site and app in sessions for which they have tickets or did ticketless signups as going to that item.
+Use this to determine the default behaviour for your event.

 Entries in the screen can come from a variety of actions.
 Entries in your people list are added due to the following actions:

 1. button in the People page: When you manually create a person using , an entry for this peson will appear on your people list.

 2. Import people: When you import an excel file of attendees or speakers (for example), they will be added as entries to your people list.